Sharp local smoothing estimates for curve averages: Reduction of the local smoothing estimate to the main estimate

 \end{definition}

-\begin{remark} {\rm For such dilation, we see that if $\nu_i\neq 0$, then $a_i$ do not take $0$.
-This dilation should be distinguished from the isotropic dilation $\textup{Dil}_C(U)=CU$, which is the dilation with respect to the center of $U$ by factor $C$.
-In the paper, unless specified, when we write $C$ in front of a $(\vec\de,\vec\nu)$-plank or some similar things, it is the anisotropic dilation in the sense of Definition \ref{dedilation}; otherwise, it is the isotropic dilation. } \end{remark}
+\begin{definition}[Isotropic dilation] For a box $U$ and a number $C>0$, define the isotropic dilation $\textup{Dil}_C(U)=CU$, which is the dilation with respect to the center of $U$ by a factor of $C$. \end{definition}

+Throughout the paper, unless otherwise specified, when we place a constant \(C\) in front of a \((\vec\delta,\vec\nu)\)-plank or a similar object, we mean the anisotropic dilation in the sense of Definition \ref{dedilation}; otherwise, we mean the isotropic dilation.

 \begin{definition} We say a set $U$ is comparable to $P[\vec\de,\vec\nu](s)$ if

 Here, $C$ is a universal constant. \end{definition}

 The following lemma tells us that if we slightly change the basis, the resulting $(\vec\de,\vec\nu)$-planks are morally the same.